 The School’s Medical Centre is staffed throughout the school day and handles all aspects of first aid and sickness care.
 The Nurse also plays an extremely important role in preventative care, healthcare, parental liaison and general health and safety issues.

-The School runs a successful peer mentoring programme in the Sixth Form, offering older boys the valuable opportunity to support younger members of the School community.
+The School runs a successful peer mentoring programme in the Sixth Form, offering older students the valuable opportunity to support younger members of the School community.
 The School Counsellor trains pupils to be successful mentors with a focus on listening, communication skills, values, boundaries, confidentiality and keeping safe.